pingcap/docs/v3.0/how-to/deploy/tidb-in-kubernetes-prerequisites.md

 + 64-bit generic hardware server platform in the Intel x86-64 architecture and 10 Gigabit network card, which are the same as the server requirements for deploying a TiDB cluster using binary.
 For details, refer to [Hardware recommendations](/how-to/deploy/hardware-recommendations.md).

-+ The server's disk, memory and CPU depends on the capacity planning of the cluster and the deployment topology.
++ The server's disk, memory and CPU choices depend on the capacity planning of the cluster and the deployment topology.
 It is recommended to deploy three master nodes, three etcd nodes, and several worker nodes to ensure high availability of the online Kubernetes cluster.

   Meanwhile, the master node often acts as a worker node (that is, load can also be scheduled to the master node) to make full use of resources.
 You can set [reserved resources](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/) by kubelet to ensure that the system processes on the machine and the core processes of Kubernetes have sufficient resources to run under high workloads.
 This ensures the stability of the entire system.